What is Ayurveda?

 What is the purpose of Ayurveda?

 The purpose of Ayurveda is to protect health of the healthy and alleviate disorders in the diseased.
 The first aim of Ayurveda is to protect and maintain the health of the human being throughout the life span.
-The second aim of this science is to cure the diseases which are developed in the body of a human.
+The second aim of this science is to “cure the diseases,” which are developed in the body of a human.
+Do you know what is the cause of disease according to Ayurveda?
 Based on the idea that disease is due to an imbalance or stress in a person’s consciousness, Ayurveda encourages certain lifestyle interventions and natural therapies to regain a balance between the body, mind, spirit, and the environment.
 For achieving Dharma, Artha, kama and moksha (four Purusharthas) health is important.

 Where does Ayurveda come from?

 Ayurveda was an indigenous medical system which was popular and practiced in Indian sub-continent since pre-biblical era and became an integral part of the Indian Society.
 Ayurveda is said to be a medical science which was delivered by the Gods to the sages and seers (Rishis) who were yogis and renowned in their insight, intuitions, and keen observations of human behaviors.
 The rishis and munis of Indian society dedicated their entire lives to understanding the truth about the universe.
 The sages and seers passed down their knowledge and practices to their disciples, with which the oral tradition continued on for thousands of years.